fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 Let's take an example where we will implement list of integers in C.

-Firt we will define our list element structure:
+First we will define our list element structure:

 	typedef struct ListElem_t
 	{